BS, JOURNALISM, UNIVERSITY OF ILLINOIS AT URBANA CHAMPAIGN, 2008; MA, GLOBAL ENVIRONMENTAL POLICY, AMERICAN UNIVERSITY, 2013.

-Political ecology, critical development theory, “peasants,” urbanization, neoliberalism, the marine/coastal commons, India, cycling
+Political ecology, agrarian capitalism/development, “peasants,” neoliberalism, marine/coastal/oceanic spaces, India, cycling

 I entered the PhD program in geography in August 2016.
 I spend a lot of time thinking about so-called peasant fishers, coastal spaces, nature resource communities, the creation/recreation of place, neoliberalism, uneven development and the ocean.
 Geographically, I focus on India.